open5e/open5e/source/classes/warlock.rst

 Agonizing Blast
 ^^^^^^^^^^^^^^^

-*Prerequisite:* eldritch blast *cantrip*
+*Prerequisite:* :ref:`srd:eldritch-blast` cantrip

-When you cast *eldritch blast*, add your Charisma modifier to the damage it deals on a hit.
+When you cast :ref:`srd:eldritch-blast`, add your Charisma modifier to the damage it deals on a hit.

 Armor of Shadows
 ^^^^^^^^^^^^^^^^

-You can cast *mage armor* on yourself at will, without expending a spell slot or material components.
+You can cast :ref:`srd:mage-armor` on yourself at will, without expending a spell slot or material components.

 Ascendant Step